Cheap Homemade Gifts for Coworkers: 5 Ideas They’ll Actually Love

 If a succulent looks droopy, reduce watering and ensure bright, indirect light.

-3. DIY Coworker Gift Idea: Handmade Candles for a Warm Glow ✨
+3. DIY Coworker Gifts: Handmade Candles for a Warm Glow ✨

 Why They’ll Love It: A scented candle adds cozy vibes and feels luxurious on a budget—perfect for a DIY office gift.
 For inspiration, check out our review of the Roxy Epoxy DIY Candle Making Kit.